Deltares/hydromt/docs/overview/installation.rst

       $ cd my_hydromt
       $ pixi add hydromt

-To test whether the installation was successful, run :code:`uvx hydromt --plugins` on uv, or :code:`pixi run hydromt --plugins` on pixi.
+To test whether the installation was successful, run :code:`uv run hydromt --plugins` on uv, or :code:`pixi run hydromt --plugins` on pixi.
 The output should look similar to the example below:

 .. tab-set::